THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 University Emergency Closure

-In the event that there is a university emergency, such as an imminent storm alert, only vehicles bearing current uptown Tulane campus annual permits (faculty, staff or student) will be given access to the Diboll Garage.
+In the event that there is a university emergency, such as an imminent storm threat, only vehicles bearing current uptown Tulane campus annual permits (faculty, staff or student) will be given access to the Diboll Garage.
 The garage will be placed in “Restricted Mode” to ensure essential personnel have parking spaces reserved and to accommodate as many uptown annual permit holders as possible.
 Parking in the garage during “Restricted Mode” for uptown annual permit holders is based on space availability.
 Once the university closes, no one will be allowed entrance into the Diboll Garage except essential personnel even if you have an annual parking permit.
 Once the emergency is over and the university resumes normal operations, all parking rules and regulations will be in effect.

 Immobilization